DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Experiment

 \textbf{LH2: ``Sit on Sofa!''} This LH task similarly comprises a sequence of four fundamental skills: \textit{Follow, Carry, Follow,} and \textit{Sit}, where the target object for \textit{Sit} is a Sofa.

 \textbf{LH3: ``Go to Bed!''} This LH task comprises a sequence of five fundamental skills: \textit{Follow, Carry, Follow, Climb,} and \textit{Sit}, where the target object for \textit{Sit} is a Bed.

-Our object assets are sourced from the 3D-FRONT dataset \cite{fu2021_3d_front}, while the motion data is inherited from TokenHSI~\cite{pan2025tokenhsi}.
+Our object assets are sourced from the 3D-FRONT dataset \cite{fu20213d}, while the motion data is inherited from TokenHSI~\cite{pan2025tokenhsi}.

-\subsection{4.1 Evaluation on Foundational Skill Learning and Task Completion}
+\subsection{Evaluation on Foundational Skill Learning and Task Completion}

-\textbf{Experimental Setup.} To evaluate the robustness and universality of our disentangled architecture, we adopt a constrained training setup in which only \textit{Follow} and \textit{Carry} skills are learned, while \textit{Climb} and \textit{Sit} skills remain frozen during LH training.
-This design allows for systematic assessment of skill reuse in novel task compositions and adaptation to diverse environments.
-The training procedure use large-scale parallelization in 4,096 environments using PPO \cite{schulman2017proximal} with 10k iterative updates.
+\textbf{Experimental Setup.} To evaluate the robustness and universality of our disentangled architecture, we employ a progressive learning protocol where foundational skills \textit{Follow} and \textit{Carry} are established through comprehensive training, while \textit{Climb} and \textit{Sit} skills are acquired through compositional learning.
+This approach enables systematic assessment of skill generalization capabilities and adaptation to diverse environments.
+The training procedure uses large-scale parallelization in 4,096 environments, employing PPO \cite{schulman2017proximal} with 10k iterative updates.
 We conducted 100 independent experimental trials to ensure statistical reliability, quantifying robustness and universality through the success rate means of all skills and L1 tasks.
-This rigorous evaluation framework provides a comprehensive assessment of the architecture's performance while maintaining controlled experimental conditions through skill freezing and constrained training.
+This rigorous evaluation framework provides a comprehensive assessment of the architecture's performance through systematic skill composition and environmental adaptation.

 \textbf{Baselines.} We train TokenHSI from scratch using our custom dataset.
 TokenHSI is a state-of-the-art full-body humanoid controller that learns a set of foundational skills comparable to ours.
-We also include CML~\cite{10.1145/3592447}, a composite motion learning baseline commonly used alongside TokenHSI, as an additional point of reference.
+We also include CML~\cite{xu2023composite}, a composite motion learning baseline commonly used alongside TokenHSI, as an additional point of reference.

 \textbf{Follow and Carry.} The success rate of \textit{Follow} is defined as maintaining the pelvis within a 30cm distance threshold from the target path in the XY plane.
 For the \textit{Carry} task, which can be decomposed into 'grasp' and 'transport' components, achieving only the grasp phase without successful transport to the designated target location is considered 0.5 task completion. \textit{Follow} task training utilized procedurally generated trajectories, while \textit{Carry} task training employed 9 boxes of varying dimensions.
 Subsequently, we trained on the compositional LH1 task combining these two primitives and evaluated performance on identical task compositions.